malaysia-ai/malaysia-ai/README.md

 1. No NSFW AI, eg, develop AI to remove someone clothing.
 2. All models and dataset developed using Malaysia AI resources must be open sourced.
 3. Do not sabotage other maintainers development.
+4. If you are interested to use the credits, you must teach back what have you done with the credits inside [👨🏻💻 Dev Talk Discord](https://discord.com/servers/dev-talk-1093904748521996298).